 Assisted active exercises

 Training on a treadmill

 Balance and posture exercises

 To help determine what scenarios can benefit from the use of a ceiling hoist, a safe rule to use is this one: If the use of the hoist comfortably helps to alleviate pain or assist with weaknesses associated with mobility, it makes sense to use it.
 That being said, some patients need more than just a ceiling hoist to assist them, so exercise caution in judging every situation.

 Once you’ve determined that the use of a ceiling hoist can help a patient, it’s best to start very slow and determine the right level of lift for the patient.
 For rehabilitation, it’s important to document the progress made by the patient as more and more weight or independence is granted with each phase of healing.
 As this progress is seen, different slings can be substituted on the same ceiling hoist, sized according to the patient and their needs.
-This is why it’s beneficial to carry a full inventory of multiple sling sizes and types, because you never know when the need for a specialised sling might arise.
+This is why it’s beneficial to carry a full inventory of multiple sling sizes and types because you never know when the need for a specialised sling might arise.

 Rehabilitation usually takes the form of a training process over a set period of time, taking as its starting point the functional skill level of the individual user.
-Rehabilitation exercises can involve moving, positioning, strength training, stretching, active movement exercises and practising everyday activities.
+Rehabilitation exercises can involve moving, positioning, strength training, stretching, active movement exercises and practicing everyday activities.
 From a purely therapeutic perspective, the objective of rehabilitation is to maintain and increase functional skills as far as possible.